tidues/RanDist/README.md

 get_formula(stats, symbolic=None)
 ```
 each parameter is explained below:
-1. stats: specify which type of formulas you want, all in the enum type Stats.
+1. stats: specify which type of formulas you want, all types are in the enum type Stats.
 2. symbolic: calculate values numerically or symbolically.
 The default value `None` means auto, so moments and conditional moments will be calculated numerically, and all the rest are calculated symbolically.

 #### Comparison between Numeric and Symbolic Formulas